Be My Cat: A Film for Anne: Critical response

-On Rotten Tomatoes the movie holds an 88% approval rating based on 8 reviews.
-It is considered a cult film by fans and film professionals.

-IndieWire called the movie "a sublimely meta hidden gem that is nothing short of a nonstop nightmare", "a chilling character study and a dazzling debut for Țofei".

-Austin Chronicle called it "terrifying" and wrote that it's "a jaw-dropping character study of a murderer, made all the more grueling and transfixing because of Țofei's performance.
-Adrian (the character) is as unlikely a killer as Norman Bates, but that's what makes him so terrifying.
-This is emotional extreme horror, but you won't be able to look away.
-Adrian Țofei's pointed decision to avoid overt gore, instead concentrating on the interactions, makes the film something akin to a modern Peeping Tom."
+On the review aggregator Rotten Tomatoes, Be My Cat has an 89% critical approval rating based on nine reviews.
+IndieWire has described it as a cult film and "a sublimely meta hidden gem that is nothing short of a nonstop nightmare ... a chilling character study and a dazzling debut for Țofei".
+Richard Whittaker of The Austin Chronicle called the film "terrifying" and "a jaw-dropping character study of a murderer, made all the more grueling and transfixing because of Țofei's performance ... Țofei's pointed decision to avoid overt gore, instead concentrating on the interactions, makes the film something akin to a modern Peeping Tom."

-Little White Lies wrote that the movie "is a prime example of meta-cinema, endlessly blurring the line between behind-the-scenes reality and onscreen fantasy, between documentary and fiction, while also repeatedly commenting on the process of its own making.
+Anton Bitel of Little White Lies described Be My Cat as "a prime example of meta-cinema, endlessly blurring the line between behind-the-scenes reality and onscreen fantasy, between documentary and fiction, while also repeatedly commenting on the process of its own making.
 The results are an unnerving study in cinephilia and erotomania, falling somewhere between Rémy Belvaux's Man Bites Dog and Patrick Brice’s Creep."

-Blumhouse wrote: “Adrian scared the shit out of me, often entering the realm of paralyzing.
-If you think that's a joke, give the film a look and tell me the chloroform sequence doesn't send a wave of shivers racing down your spine.”
+Matt Molgaard of Blumhouse Productions said the film "scared the shit out of [him]."

 Slash/Film said that “Be My Cat is insidiously terrifying and Țofei is magnetic on screen.
 Even as Adrian's world grows darker and more unhinged, you can't avert your eyes.”

 Dread Central gave the movie 4 stars and wrote that "Be My Cat takes meta-filmmaking to mind-bending levels and plays out like an arthouse snuff film.
 Simply calling it unique is an understatement.
 What we have here is potentially revolutionary and, like the most impactful examples of uncompromising art, potentially dangerous.
 The line between fact and fiction has never been so terrifyingly and brilliantly blurred."

 Paste Magazine wrote that the movie is "a daring and effective example of meta-cinema, as Tofei plays a terrifyingly convincing murderer living with his mother, played by his actual mother.
 A deeply troubled, sheltered man whose misogyny and perversion combine to create a portrait of passion and obsession, one that is both terrifying yet deeply fascinating."

 28DLA gave it 4 stars, calling it a "disturbing found footage masterpiece" and added that "the authenticity comes from exceptionally strong performances by an excellent cast.
 Sonia Teodoriu, Florentina Hariton, Alexandra Stroe and Adrian Țofei are so convincing that, at times, it's uncomfortable to watch."